ad-tra/AttendaceScript/README.md

 * You can now automate the whole task just by running the script.
-* Once configured it will log you in to your google account and **fill the form for you.**  :smile:
+* Once configured it will log you in to your google account and **fill the form for you.**